 Here are some alternatives to advertising on Zillow:

-Real Geeks gives agents the ability to build a website, create email drip marketing, and generate leads using Facebook and Google starting at $300 per month.
-Find out more about Real Geeks reviews and pricing.
+Real Geeks gives agents the ability to build a website, create email drip marketing, and generate leads using Facebook and Google starting at $249 per month.

 Realtor.com is closest to Zillow Premier Agent in the way advertising is priced and leads are generated.
 For National Association of Realtor (NAR) members, Realtor.com generates leads based on location, competition, and budget starting at $200 per month.
 Additionally, Realtor.com offers many supplementary services to help agents secure and manage leads.
 Check out the best way to generate leads with Realtor.com.